What Are the Grounds for Divorce under Texas Law and What Does Insupportability Mean?

 Most divorces in Texas are granted on the no-fault grounds of insupportability.
-The Texas Family Code provides that a court may grant a divorce without regard to fault if "the marriage has become insupportable because of discord or conflict of personalities that destroys the legitimate ends of the marital relationship and prevents any reasonable expectation of reconciliation.”
-Insupportability simply means incompatibility.
-It does not mean one spouse has failed to support the other financially.
+Insupportability simply means incompatibility; in other words, the parties are no longer compatible.
+The Texas Family Code provides that a court may grant a divorce without regard to fault if "the marriage has become insupportable because of discord or conflict of personalities that destroys the legitimate ends of the marital relationship and prevents any reasonable expectation of reconciliation."

 Filing a no fault divorce on the grounds of insupportability

 To grant a divorce on the no-fault grounds of insupportability, proof that one spouse was at fault in the break of the marriage is not required.
 Testimony by one spouse at the final hearing that "the marriage has become insupportable because of discord or conflict of personalities that destroys the legitimate ends of the marital relationship and prevents any reasonable expectation of reconciliation" is all that is required.